-The products of all combustion processes formed by the combination of nitrogen and oxygen; general formula .
+Nitrogen oxides are the products of all combustion processes formed by the combination of nitrogen and oxygen.
 Nitrogen oxides, NOx, is the generic term for a group of highly reactive gases, all of which contain nitrogen and oxygen in varying amounts, such as nitric oxide (NO) and nitrogen dioxide (NO2).
 Many of the nitrogen oxides are colorless and odorless.
 However, one common pollutant, nitrogen dioxide (NO2), along with particles in the air can often be seen as a reddish-brown layer over many urban areas.

 The primary sources of nitrogen oxides are motor vehicles, electric utilities, and other industrial, commercial, and residential sources that burn fuels.